SansGuidon/bookmarks/README.md

 * [Rextester](https://rextester.com/) - run code online
 * [JSON to YAML](https://www.json2yaml.com/) - Convert JSON to YAML online
 * [globtester](http://www.globtester.com/) - a little utility for testing minimatch.
 Can also be used as ANT Style Pattern Matcher
+* [Spotify Library Exporter](https://spotify-library-exporter.herokuapp.com/) - a tool to download your Spotify library as a CSV to be used elsewhere.
+Can also be useful to migrate from Spotify to Apple Music, backup your library to use elsewhere, keep a record offline.
+It doesn't matter! 🎉

 # Gaming :video_game:
 * [BoardGameGeek](https://boardgamegeek.com/) - most complete board game database that holds tons of reviews, images and videos
 * [IsThereAnyDeal.com](https://isthereanydeal.com/) - keep track of the best deals for video games you'd like to play